Benign Flame: Saga of Love – 3

 Maybe, he would have continued to enlighten his third cousin about the sleaze in the cities, if not for the summons the latter received from his better half.
 However, sensing an unintended scandal in the making, Pathrudu’s family huddled up to devise a counter before it got out of control.
 ‘We liked the girl, and wanted the marriage hastened.
 After all, Sathyam’s health was suffering thanks to the hotel food and all,’ was the news that was put into circulation.
 As the corrigenda carried conviction, the conjecture collapsed.

-A couple of Sathyam’s friends and few of his colleagues made it to the marriage, ‘in spite of their busy schedules’ as Sathyam’s mother bragged, and one of his friends who had managed to see Roopa, announced at the bachelor’s party that evening, ‘Sathyam is going to have a wife of our dreams.’
+A couple of Sathyam’s friends and few of his colleagues made it to the marriage, ‘in spite of their busy schedules’ as Sathyam’s mother bragged, and one of his friends who had managed to see Roopa, announced at the stag party that evening,

 “I wish I had a wit like yours,” said Sathyam pleased.

-“How I miss him,” said Sathyam, ‘as luck would have it, his sister’s marriage coincided.”
+“How I miss him but as luck would have it, his sister’s marriage coincided,” said Sathyam.

 That summer night, the kalyana mandapam was truly lit up.
 Even as they welcomed the guests, Chandrika and Sandhya, who stood at the entrance, perfused them with rose-water.
 Women, of all ages and sizes, in their colorful silk saris, dusted for the occasion, were seen fluttering as if to attract attention of those gathered.
 Some men in the traditional dhothi, worn for the occasion, were found rooted to their seats for they were keen not to be seen ungainly for want of habit.
 Conventional film songs orchestrated for the occasion rent the air, enlivening the gathering.
 As boys ogled at them, some maidens were seen putting on airs, and let loose by their gossiping parents, all the brats had a feast of a time.